GoogleCloudPlatform/genai-for-marketing/README.md

 ### Deploy the demonstration to AppEngine

- - On Jupyterlab `Launcher Page`, click on `Terminal` to start a new terminal by clicking the Terminal icon.
+ - On Jupyterlab `Launcher Page` (in the Workbench managed instance), click on `Terminal` to start a new terminal by clicking the Terminal icon.
  - Navigate to `demo_genai_marketing` folder

 > cd demo_genai_marketing